xflattopx/wcm0222/README.md

 # Point of Sale System for Tool Rentals

-A basic point of sale checkout tool for rental items.
+A basic point of sale tool for rental items.